Skip to Content

 • Since it dries so quickly, applying polycrylic with a small, smooth roller is a good option, especially on larger surfaces.

 If I’m not using a specialized finish, I usually use polycrylic to add durability to painted pieces.
 I love that the cleanup is so much easier than it is when using oil-based polyurethanes, and polycrylic won’t yellow lighter pieces.
-The process for applying polycrylic is the same as the polyurethane process.
+The process for applying polycrylic is the same as polyurethane.

 plants on a desk

-Polyurethane. 🙂 When I purchased it, the directions said to oil it regularly with wood oil for protection.
+I chose polyurethane. 🙂 When I purchased my desk, the directions said to oil it regularly with wood oil for protection.
 Guess what I didn’t do?
 Oil it regularly with wood oil for protection.
-It’s now full of stains since I can’t easily wipe it clean.
-I can’t even dribble water on it without it making a mark.
-I chose polyurethane because I didn’t mind a little yellowing and had a big can of semigloss on hand already.

 (Remember to wear a mask and eye protection while sanding and working with wood.
 Follow the directions and warnings from your particular brand.
-Do not use any tools without proper training, precautions, and supervision.
 Read my full terms of use here.)

 Step 1: Sand

-First I gave the entire top and sides a light sand with the 220-grit sandpaper to buff out any stains.
+First I gave the entire top and sides of the table top a light sand with the 220-grit sandpaper to buff out any stains.
 I used this nifty little 3M sanding block.

 You could also use an orbital or hand sander to do the job.
 It will be faster and more thorough.
 But I would only do that if you’re working in an area you aren’t worried about getting messy like a garage, workshop, or outdoors.
 They are definitely messier in terms of dust flying.